nodejs/node/README.md

 - [#14519](https://github.com/nodejs/node/issues/14519): _Internal domain
   function can be used to cause segfaults_.
-Causing program termination using either the public Javascript APIs or the private bindings layer APIs requires the ability to execute arbitrary Javascript code, which is already the highest level of privilege possible.
+Causing program termination using either the public JavaScript APIs or the private bindings layer APIs requires the ability to execute arbitrary JavaScript code, which is already the highest level of privilege possible.

 - [#12141](https://github.com/nodejs/node/pull/12141): _buffer: zero fill